Allocations and Development Management DPD

 Adopted Allocations & Development Management Development Plan Document

 The Allocations & Development Management Development Plan Document (DPD) forms part of the district's Local Development Framework (LDF) and was adopted by full council on the 16 July 2013.
-This adoption completes the replacement of our Local Plan with the LDF.
+This should be read in conjunction with the Council's Amended Core Strategy.

 Adoption of the DPD follows its Examination by an independent Planning Inspector who, subject to a series of modifications, considered the DPD to be sound and to provide an appropriate basis for the planning of the District over the next 15 years.